Palo Alto, Pennsylvania

 Palo Alto is a borough in Schuylkill County, Pennsylvania, United States.
 Bacon Street is the main street of town.

 This borough stretches along the south bank of the Schuylkill River, and maintains its own fire department, but shares its zip code, telephone exchanges and school district with the city of Pottsville.

-The population was nine hundred and seventy-one at the time of the 2020 census.
+As of the 2020 census, Palo Alto had a population of 970.

 History

 Heavily forested until the mid-1870s, the land which became the community of Palo Alto was the site of a log cabin and wooden blacksmith's shanty earlier in the nineteenth century.
 As more and more settlers arrived in the region, the Philadelphia and Reading Railroad and the Schuylkill Navigation Company (later known as the Schuylkill Canal) opened stops here.
 In response, the neighboring land was surveyed and plotted out by John G. Hewes between late 1844 and early 1845 to create the town of Palo Alto.

 As more boatmen and other laborers arrived to work on the canal and railroad, mining companies continued to increase their hiring of miners to work deep underground in their anthracite coal collieries that were operating across Schuylkill County, which sparked the opening of stores and other businesses to serve the town's growing population.

 A public school was established sometime during this phase of the community's expansion; it was situated in the town's eastern section.

 Officially incorporated as a borough in 1854, Palo Alto may have been given its name because of "very high timber [that] grew on the mountain above it," according to historians.
 According to a borough history, Palo Alto was named for the Battle of Palo Alto, the first major battle of the Mexican-American War near present-day Brownsville, Texas.

 The borough's first elected officials were Burgess Waters S. Chillson, William M. Stellwagon, clerk, and borough council members William Bensinger, Allen Enison, John Griner, Jacob Lime, David Riley, and William Stellwagon.
 A second public school was then opened in the borough's western section.
 Both schools were two-room structures with stone exteriors.

 Between 1854 and 1855, William Harris erected and began operating a large rolling mill plant, which produced railroad iron.
 That plant was subsequently purchased by Benjamin Haywood, who built a second rolling mill in the town in 1863.
 The two-plant operation was known as the Palo Alto Rolling Mill.
 The Philadelphia and Reading Railroad, which was one of the company's major customers, operated a roundhouse and repair facility roughly a mile west of both rolling mills.

 By 1856, a stable water system was in place with water supplied by the Pottsville Water Company.

 In 1866, community leaders designed and built a Methodist Episcopal church on Union Street at a cost of thirteen hundred dollars.

 The borough's first post office opened in 1870, but it ceased operations in 1873.
 Mail service was subsequently provided by a post office branch in Pottsville.